* Study finds that economic crisis made 6 million unemployed

 for the first time on Tuesday.

-As host, Greece, the first euro zone country to be bailed
+As host, Greece, the first euro zone state to be bailed out

-out during the crisis, put it on the agenda of the regular
+during the crisis, put the study on the agenda of a regular

 meeting of EU finance ministers that has more usually focused on

 The gathering was taking place a short distance from